 All this will require strategy, collaboration and consistency; and the industry sector (excipient manufacturers and drug product manufacturers) will need to work together and coordinate efforts.
 Note that ECHA has stated that reporting requirements will continue until microplastics are no longer used.
 This implies reformulation may be needed - which is not an optimal or a justified approach for medicinal products.

-Additionally, the webinar will also discuss what industry can do in the long term to collect credible data and evaluate longer term strategy for medicinal products.
+Additionally, the webinar has also discuss what industry can do in the long term to collect credible data and evaluate longer term strategy for medicinal products.

 - An overview and description of microplastics